Get

 5. Have a Backup Plan If You Aren’t Home

 In the event a house fire happens when you aren’t home, you’ll need to be prepared with a backup plan to save your cats.
-For example, give a trusted neighbor a key to your house and make sure they know where your cat carriers are located and where your cat likes to hide.
-Ideally, your cat should already be familiar and comfortable with this person or people.
+For example, give a trusted neighbor a key to your house and make sure they know where your cat carriers are located and where your cat likes to hide, if it’s safe for them to enter in the first place.
+Alternatively, make sure they speak to the firefighters and explain the situation.
+Ideally, your cat should already be familiar and comfortable with your neighbors.

 6. Include Your Cat in Your After-Disaster Plan